 Finally, I recommend the Island House Hotel Orange Beach because it offers amenities that make stays more enjoyable and convenient.
 These are some of those amenities and services:

-- Business needs — business center, meeting rooms, audio/visual equipment, fax, printer, complimentary printing, photocopying service
+- For Business Travelers: Business center, meeting rooms, audio/visual equipment, fax, printer, complimentary printing, and photocopying service

-- Hilton Honors Members — complimentary wifi, bottled water at check-in, earn or use points for your stay
+- For Hilton Honors Members: Complimentary wifi, bottled water at check-in, and the ability to earn or use points for your stay

 - Fitness center